DigitalPhonetics/IMS-Toucan/README.md

   architecture, which we call **ToucanTTS**.
 We submitted a system based on this architecture to the Blizzard Challenge 2023, you can try out our system [speaking French here](https://huggingface.co/spaces/Flux9665/Blizzard2023IMS).
-- We switch from using spectrograms to using neural audio codecs as intermediate representations.
-That makes the vocoder obsolete, so we remove it.
-The compression also allows us to use orders of magnitudes more data.
+- We use a [encodec, a neural audio codec](https://github.com/yangdongchao/AcademiCodec) as intermediate representation for caching the train data to save space and allow for the use of great quantities of data.
-- We added multi-GPU training in order to train on massive amounts of data.
+- We now support multi-GPU training in order to train on massive amounts of data.

 ### 2024